 Add new paragraph to the end of Section 3.4.1 in Annex B8

 On request by the manufacturer and approved by the type approval authority the test can be operated by a mechanical robot.
 The robot shall be an external device that replicates a human driver.
+Using the same actuators as the human driver would use, that is the accelerator pedal and the brake pedal [and any other controls needed to operate the vehicle].
 The type approval authority shall request the manufacturer to demonstrate correlation that the robot acts as a human driver.

 II.
 Justification

 The procedure to determine the pure electric range and the electric energy consumption is presented in table A8/3 of Annex B8.
 The procedure is either to perform consecutive Type I test procedures, or a shortened Type I test procedure where two dynamic segments are combined with two constant speed segments.